goss-org/goss/extras/dgoss/README.md

 * Run the container with the flags you specified.
 * Stream the containers log output into the container as `/goss/docker_output.log`
-    * This allows writing tests or waits against the docker output
+    * This allows writing tests or waits against the container output
 * (optional) Run `goss` with `$GOSS_WAIT_OPTS` if `./goss_wait.yaml` file exists in the current dir
 * Run `goss` with `$GOSS_OPTS` using `./goss.yaml`

 ### Edit

-Edit will launch a docker container, install goss, and drop the user into an interactive shell.
+Edit will launch a container, install goss, and drop the user into an interactive shell.
 Once the user quits the interactive shell, any `goss.yaml` or `goss_wait.yaml` are copied out into the current directory.
 This allows the user to leverage the `goss add|autoadd` commands to write tests as they would on a regular machine.